 An AI agent managing database schemas identifies an obsolete table from a deprecated service.
 The table is no longer used.
 The agent decides the table should be deleted to reduce storage costs and improve schema hygiene.
 It formulates the action: DROP TABLE deprecated_service.old_users.

-Before executing, the agent's action is canonicalized into SovereignIR.
-The commitment hash is computed.
-The action is classified as Tier 3 because it involves deletion from production.
+Before executing, the agent's action is canonicalized into a Blueprint.
+The SHA3-256 commitment hash is computed.
+The action is classified as critical (Tier 3) because it involves deletion from production.

 The authorization system creates an approval request.
 The request includes: the action (drop table old_users), the target (deprecated_service schema in the production database), the commitment hash, and the authorization requirement (2 of 3 signatures from security, operations, and engineering leads).